BlueDotBrigade/weevil/README.md

 2. If you have implemented a custom *Weevil* plugin:
    - Prior to starting Visual Studio, create the following Windows [environment variable][EnvironmentVariable]:
       - `%WEEVIL_PLUGINS_PATH%` which refers to the directory where the Weevil plugin assembly (`*.dll`) can be found.
-3. Using *Visual Studio*, compile the WPF project: `BlueDotBrigade.Weevil.Gui`.
+3. Using *Visual Studio*, compile the WPF project: `BlueDotBrigade.Weevil.Gui`

-### Development

-- When working on the WPF application, please be sure to follow the [Style Guide][StyleGuide] for the user interface.

 [EnvironmentVariable]: https://en.wikipedia.org/wiki/Environment_variable#Windows

 [InstallationGuide]: https://github.com/BlueDotBrigade/weevil/blob/Releases/2.x/Doc/Notes/Release/InstallationGuide.md